-Prior to the inspection, we invited the clinic to distribute HIW questionnaires to patients to obtain views on the services provided; a total of nine questionnaires were completed.
+Prior to the inspection, we invited the clinic to distribute HIW questionnaires to patients to obtain views on the services provided; a total of 21 questionnaires were completed.
 The completed questionnaires were from patients who had been attending the clinic, ranging from less than a year to more than two years.

-Overall, patient feedback was very positive with all patients rating the care and treatment that they were provided with as excellent.
-Patients made the following comments:
+Overall, patient feedback was very positive with all patients' rating the care and treatment that they were provided with as excellent.
+Patient comments praising the service provided at the clinic included the following: